-FotoWeb uses a SQL database for storing activity logs and user albums.
+FotoWeb uses a SQL database for storing activity logs.
 The topic deals with how to configure a working connection to the database.

 Database settings are configured under Settings - Services - Database server in the site configuration.

 You must specify the server and database connection information for the SQL Server you want to use.
 The various options are explained below.

 Server: This is the server where the SQL Server runs.
 It's typically in the form MACHINENAME\INSTANCENAME.
 The database name If you've upgraded from an earlier FotoWare installation where a bundled version of Microsoft SQL Express was included, it will be called MACHINENAME\FOTOWARE.

 Failover server: Lets you specify a failover SQL server in case the main SQL server is unavailable.
 You must set up database mirroring according to Microsoft guide lines.
 For details, see following resources:

 http://technet.microsoft.com/en-us/library/ms189047.aspx (How to prepare a mirror database for mirroring)